psychoinformatics-de/fairly-big-processing-workflow/README.md

 If you want to recompute analyses for individual subjects, query the Git history for commit shasum of individual jobs, and plug them into a ``datalad rerun`` command (see the ``tutorial.md`` for a quick demo).
+Note that this requires the container solution used during workflow execution.
+A result from a workflow ran with Docker on a private Laptop can not be re-executed on an HPC system with Singularity but no Docker support.

 If you want to recompute the full sample, resubmit all jobs in the analysis dataset, using the existing setup.